huang2002/ObjectiveCanvas.js/README.md

 * path(ctx?)
 * ...

-For more info, just see "ObjectiveCanvas.js"
+For more info, see "ObjectiveCanvas.js"